bcgov/EPIC.search/search-vector-api/README.md

 * **SEMANTIC_ONLY**: Pure semantic search without keyword filtering or fallbacks
   * Direct semantic search across all chunks using embeddings
   * Best for conceptual queries where exact keyword matches aren't important
+  * **Note**: More computationally expensive but finds conceptually similar content

 * **KEYWORD_ONLY**: Pure keyword search without semantic components
   * Direct keyword search across all chunks using full-text search
   * Fastest option, best for exact term matching
+  * **Note**: May return no results if query terms don't exactly match document content

 * **HYBRID_PARALLEL**: Run semantic and keyword searches simultaneously and merge results
   * Executes both semantic and keyword searches in parallel threads